 To involve all participants of the supply chain in the product development (film manufacturers, polymer producers) to achieve the best results regarding mechanical, optical and thermal properties as well as barrier functions.

 And finally a personal questions: What inspires you besides your professional activities?

 Geschrieben am 11.
 Jul, 2018

-Tags: Attraction, brand owner, Consumer, Convenience, Development projects, Europe, Far East, Film manufacturer, Growth rate, Handling, Japan, Kunststoff, Marco_Izzi, Packaging industry, Packaging machines, PC-09-18, PET, Plastic consumption, Polymer producer, PP stand-up pouches, Product development, Product lines, recyclability, Recycling, Retort field, retortable stand-up pouches, SUP, Supply Chain, Thin lamination, transparent, Types of polypropylene, Value chain, Weight.
+Tags: Attraction, brand owner, Consumer, Convenience, Development projects, Europe, Far East, Film manufacturer, Growth rate, Handling, Interview, Japan, Kunststoff, Marco_Izzi, Packaging industry, Packaging machines, PC-09-18, PET, Plastic consumption, Polymer producer, PP stand-up pouches, Product development, Product lines, recyclability, Recycling, Retort field, retortable stand-up pouches, SUP, Supply Chain, Thin lamination, transparent, Types of polypropylene, Value chain, Weight.